 On the balcony, different attractions can be seen instantly.
 Especially the jutting towers of the beautiful churches in Wurzburg.

-Aside from the churches, different attractions in the city can be spotted easily from the Prince’s Garden, like the Old Main Bridge.
+Aside from the churches, different interests in the city can be spotted easily from the Prince’s Garden, like the Old Main Bridge.
 On a bright and clear sunny day, you will see a beautiful scene: a bridge across the mirror-like blue waters of River Main.

 - Old Main Bridge